ErinDar/aererbnb/API-Docs.md

     ```json
     {
       "message": "User already has a review for this spot",
       "statusCode": 403
     }
     ```

-### Add an image to a review based on the review's id
+### Add an Image to a Review based on the Review's id

-Create and return a new image for a review specified by id
+Create and return a new image for a review specified by id.

 * Require Authentication: true
 * Require proper authorization: Review must belong to the current user
 * Request
   * Method: POST
-  * URL: /users/:username/reviews/:reviewId || /reviews/:reviewId
+  * URL: /api/reviews/:reviewId/images
   * Headers:
     * Content-Type: application/json
   * Body:

     ```json
     {
       "url": "image url"
     }
     ```

-* Response
+* Successful Response
   * Status Code: 200
   * Headers:
     * Content-Type: application/json